Cigna/ibis/docs/setup_ibis.md

 2. ## Run IBIS one time setup and install all system dependencies

-    #### INSTALL SYSTEM DEPENDENCIES.
-Execute below to commands to install system dependencies.
-VENV WILL FAIL IF BUILT WITHOUT ZLIB SUPPORT AND CERTAIN DEPENDENCIES
+    Setup.sh will execute below to commands to install system dependencies.
+VENV WILL FAIL IF BUILT WITHOUT ZLIB SUPPORT AND CERTAIN DEPENDENCIES.

+    It is is recomemded to run the below two commands manually, if not done setup.sh will be installing all the dependencies.
+Below command is for RHEL, if you are not on RHEL you will need to install all the corresponding dependencies manually.

     ```sudo yum groupinstall -y "development tools"```